 Occasionally reappropriated by those, who approve of this pairing.

-McGoogles/Preacher McGongle for McGonagall, Dumbly, Voldemint, Snap, Loopin, Serious Blak etc. - all from My Immortal
+McGoogle/Preacher McGongle for McGonagall, Dumbly, Voldemint, Snap, Loopin, Lucien, Serious Blak etc. - all from My Immortal

 The Yule Brawl for the giant fight in Book IV after the Yule Ball, for the pun.